 The standard program of study is five courses or 15 academic credits per semester.
 For determining full-time or part-time status and assessing fees, however, 12 credit hours constitute a full-time load.
-No student is permitted to schedule an academic credit overload (over 21 credits) without permission of the Director of Academic Services or Registrar.
+No student is permitted to schedule an academic credit overload (over 21 credits) without permission of the Director of Student Success and Retention or Registrar.
+Courses from which a student withdraws impacts student financial aid; students who wish to withdraw from a course should consult with an advisor and a member of Student Financial Services.
 Students registering for over 19 credit hours will be assessed an overload fee.
 Exceptions to this policy are applied music courses, study abroad courses with a travel component paid for by the student, Performing Arts productions and practicum, Dance Company, Forensic Speech Team, Crestiad, independent research credits, and athletics.
 In addition, credits of courses taken to fulfill scholarship requirements in Dance, Performing Arts, Literature and Writing, Communication, Business and Forensic Speech will not be counted.

 A full-time traditional Cedar Crest student may, with the permission of the instructor, audit a course without added tuition charge on a space-available basis.
 All others, with the permission of the instructor, may enroll as auditors for a tuition charge.
 In such courses as studio arts, laboratory sciences, computer sciences and applied music, appropriate fees may be charged to all students as applicable.
 Registration for audits is through the registrar’s office.
 A grade of “S” (satisfactory) or “U” (unsatisfactory) is recorded for auditing.
 An auditor is not required to take examinations and is accorded only such class participation as the instructor may offer.
 A student may, with the permission of the instructor, change from audit to credit until the end of the second (2nd) week of classes (deadlines for accelerated, winter terms, and summer sessions differ).
 It is the student’s responsibility to make up any assignments the student may have been exempt from as an auditor.
 Adjustment of fees to the level of full course cost will be made where applicable.
 A student may, with the permission of the instructor, change from credit to audit up until the deadline for withdrawing from courses.
 No refund will be given in the case of a registration change from credit to audit.